ON HOLD: Weekly Lessons & Socials – West Coast Swing

 - Please arrive 15 minutes early to register, pay, and change into indoor shoes.

 - Level Descriptions & how to move up

 - What to wear, what to bring, & how to be successful

 - Code of Conduct

-NOTE that the beginner-appropriate class is always the later class (7:45pm).
-Experienced dancers who take the earlier class are welcome to stay for the following class to continue to work on their basics and welcome new dancers.
+NOTE: the beginner-appropriate class is always the later class (7:45 pm).
+Experienced dancers who take the earlier class may stay for the following class to continue to work on their basics and welcome new dancers.